 - Remove Animal Protein from my diet (I’ve since added some animal protein back into my diet, but I feel better when I’m 100% vegan)

 - Remove Soy & Corn etc. from my diet

 - Make sure to go to bed by 10:00 p.m.

-- Remove alcohol from my diet (I’ve since added maybe 1 drink every other week, but I still limit my alcohol significantly)
+- Remove alcohol from my diet (I’ve since added alcohol back into my diet, but I limit myself)